XIAFLEX INJECTION

 Xiaflex offers several important benefits for those suffering from Dupuytren’s contracture:

-- Non-surgical: There’s no need for invasive surgery or long recovery times.
+- Non-surgical: No need for invasive surgery or long recovery times.

 - Effective: Many patients experience substantial improvement in hand movement after treatment.